dime-worldbank/dimeanalytics/cloud-resources/README.md

 the software needed to run the code that you intend to use, any specific libraries needed for your code, git clients etc.
-Omitting required software here is a big source of delays._
+Omitting required software is a big source of delays._

 ### Code development:

-"_Where will code be developed?
+_Where will code be developed?
-On local computer (laptop/desktop) or in this cloud resource?
+On local computer(s) (laptop/desktop) or in this cloud resource?
 Cloud resources are expensive to use as code editors so, if possible, we recommend developing the code on a sample of the data on a local computer.
 If developing locally,
-how will the code be transferred to the resource?
+how will the code be transferred to the cloud resource?
-(GitHub is usually a great solution for this.)_"
+(GitHub is usually a great solution for this.)_

-"Where will the code be backed up?
+_Where will the code be backed up?
 Cloud data storage is backed up
-(unless OIS/ITS makes it very clear that it won't be), but we do not tend to store our code on the data storage.
+(unless OIS/ITS makes it very clear that it won't be), but we do not tend to store our code in the data storage.
-(GitHub is usually a great solution for this.)_"
+(GitHub is usually a great solution for this.)_

 ### Access - humans:

 "_Who needs access to this system?
-This should include everyone that needs access to run code, access to upload and download data, access to view any dashboards etc.
+This should include everyone that needs access to run code, access to upload and download data, access to view any dashboards etc._

-Are all people that need any type of access WB Staff/ETC/STC?
+_Are all people that need any type of access WB Staff/ETC/STC?
 Will they all at least have WB UPIs?
 If anyone who does not have a WB UPI will access this system, then describe who they are,